jundalisay/spblist/content/en/superphysics/principles/definitions.md

 Socratic Dialectics | The use of critical feeling and critical thinking, with reference to the Dharma, to arrive at a solution to a problem
-Soul | the mind when viewed independently of the body Space | the Gap within perception, marked by identities Substance | a thing which exists in such a way that it needs nothing beyond itself in order to exist (Descartes, Principia Philosophia Part 1)
+Soul | the mind when viewed independently of the body Space | the Gap within perception, marked by identities Spirit | Any emtity or identity that relates to the pure Positive Force, with the Absolute as reference Spirituality | Any concept or idea that related to the pure Positive Force, with the Absolute as reference Substance | a thing which exists in such a way that it needs nothing beyond itself in order to exist (Descartes, Principia Philosophia Part 1)
 Supreme Entity | The Absolute Entity in active form in order to gain reality and be perceived Tao | the dharma in active flowing form